 Most know that net profit is the total earnings after all expenses, but the concept of shareholders' equity is a little more complicated.
 It is all the money paid into the company from shareholders, plus any earnings retained.
 The easiest way to calculate shareholders' equity is to subtract the company's total liabilities from the total assets.

 What Does Return On Equity Signify?

 ROE looks at the amount a company earns relative to the money it has kept within the business.
 The 'return' is the amount earned after tax over the last twelve months.
 A higher profit will lead to a higher ROE.
 So, all else equal, investors should like a high ROE.
 That means ROE can be used to compare two businesses.

 Does EDAP TMS Have A Good ROE?

 EDAP TMS has a debt to equity ratio of 0.22, which is far from excessive.
-Although the ROE isn't overly impressive, the debt load is modest, suggesting the business has potential.
-Careful use of debt to boost returns is often very good for shareholders.
-However, it could reduce the company's ability to take advantage of future opportunities.
+The fact that it achieved a fairly good ROE with only modest debt suggests the business might be worth putting on your watchlist.
+Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.

 Return on equity is one way we can compare the business quality of different companies.
 A company that can achieve a high return on equity without debt could be considered a high quality business.
 All else being equal, a higher ROE is better.